Kheralu

+Kheralu is a small town and a taluka in Mehsana district in Gujarat.

 History

-A Bodhisattva sculpture from 3rd-4th century CE was discovered in Kheralu.
+A bodhisattva sculpture from 3rd-4th century CE was discovered in Kheralu.
 Kheralu was home for a community of Humbada Jains in the 15th-16th century CE.

 Geography

 Kheralu is located at 23.88°N 72.62°E. It has an average elevation of 149 metres (488 feet).
-It is the second largest town in its district after Mehsana proper town.

 The river Rupen flows through the taluka of Kheralu.
 Originating from the hills of Taranga in Kheralu, it eventually flows into the Little Rann of Kutch.